tilburgsciencehub/website/content/tutorials/other-category/implement-an-efficient-and-reproducible-workflow/analysis.md

 ---
+tutorialtitle: "Principles of Project Setup and Workflow Management"
+indexexclude: "true"
+weight: 8
-title: "Let's modify the analysis"
+title: "Extending the Analysis"
 date: 2021-01-06T22:01:14+05:30
 draft: false
 ---

+## Let's modify the analysis

 We're done with the `data-preparation` pipeline for now, and turn our attention to the `analysis` part of our project.